dasch-swiss/dsp-api/docs/01-introduction/standoff-rdf.md

 To represent overlapping or non-hierarchical markup in exported and imported XML, DSP-API supports [CLIX](https://web.archive.org/web/20171222112655/http://conferences.idealliance.org/extreme/html/2004/DeRose01/EML2004DeRose01.html) tags.

-As XML-to-Standoff has proved to be overly complicated and not very well performing, the use of standoff with custom mappings is discouraged.
+As XML-to-Standoff has proved to be complicated and not very well performing, the use of standoff with custom mappings is discouraged.
 Improved integration of text with XML mark up, particularly TEI-XML, is in planning.